Kasperskyi/DevOps_online_Lviv_2021Q4/m5/task5.3/readme.md

     Starts top with secure mode forced, even for root.
 This mode is far better controlled through a system configuration file (see topic 6.
 FILES).

 -u | -U  :User-filter-mode as:  -u | -U number or name
     Display only processes with a user id or user name matching that given.
-The `-u' option matches on  effective user whereas the `-U' option matches on any user (real, effective, saved, or filesystem).
+The -u' option matches on  effective user whereas the -U' option matches on any user (real, effective, saved, or filesystem).

-    Prepending an exclamation point (`!') to the user id or name instructs top to display only processes with users not matching the one provided.
+Prepending an exclamation point (!) to the user id or name instructs top to display only processes with users not matching the one provided.